 Large Print Display

 Highlight large print fabrics by using them whole on the back.
 This approach preserves the beauty of the print, making it as captivating as the quilt top.
+Large-scale designs from batik quilt patterns are especially striking when displayed this way.

 Cut and Flip Technique

 Slice and rearrange strips of fabric to introduce a playful element to your quilt back.
 This method adds a surprising twist to traditional patterns.
+You can even use this technique to create unique quilt sashing and borders.

 Supersized Block Patterns